Does My Toddler Need Milk? | The Milk Series | Part II

 How to Use a Cordless Drill-Driver, Impact Driver & Corded Drill Like a Pro

-*This life-changing post may contain affiliate links, friend.
-Tap to learn more than you ever wanted to know.* Do NOT do what I did.
+Do NOT do what I did.
 Hand-me-down cordless drill.
 Zero “how-to” tutorials or mentorship.
 Pseudo-masculine infused confidence (the reason all things break before warranty).
-10 minutes worth […]
+10 minutes worth of power per battery, maybe.
+The amperage to drill through some mean cardboard.
+Or to effortlessly predrill through […]

 Leave a Reply